Paint color advice! Learn how to identify paint color undertones – to choose the right color for your room!

-This is a technique that a Sherwin Williams color expert taught me and is the method she uses and recommends – and it’s simple!
+This is a technique that a Sherwin Williams paint rep taught me and is the method she uses and recommends – and it’s simple!

 Look at the pictures below.
 I took several paint chips and placed them on a sheet of printer paper.

-Here’s Sherwin Williams Dover White – It’s also a white and has an obvious yellow undertone.
+Here’s Sherwin Williams Dover White – It’s a white hue that has an obvious yellow undertone.

 This is why it’s so important to use the right methods to pick your paint colors with confidence:

 Get some reusable, peel & stick paint samples and look at them in the room itself and in various lighting conditions.

 In morning, noon and night, on gray days and bright sunny days.